playtron-os/plugin-local/README.md

 # Local games plugin for Playtron

-This plugin allows sideloading games to your Playtron device that are not available on supported stores (development builds, DRM free games, shareware, ...)
+This plugin allows sideloading games to your Playtron device that are not available on supported stores (development builds, DRM free games, shareware, launchers, ...)

 ## Installation